 You love having pets in your home, but how do you combat their fur when it sticks to literally everything?
-Do you find yourself constantly vacuuming because someone in your family is sensitive to pet hair?
+Do you find yourself constantly vacuuming?

 We grew tired of vacuuming pet hair a long time ago, and that’s why we love Roomba.
 Cleaning up after your pets is effortless with these robot vacuums, and we think you’re missing out if you haven’t tried them.

-Before we get to our top roomba picks for pet hair removal, let’s delve into the world of these convenient machines.
+Before we get to the five best Roombas for pet hair removal, let’s delve into the world of these convenient machines.
 They’re not the cheapest, but their efficiency is worth it.
 Here’s why.

 Why Should You Buy a Roomba?

-Allow us a brief moment to explain what a Roomba is, on the off chance that you’re not sure.
-Roomba is a range of robot vacuums, that’s arguably the most popular of our time.
+Roomba is a brand of robot vacuums, arguably the most popular of our time.
 While its parent, iRobot, is not the inventor of the robot vacuum, it was the catalyst in its success.

 It’s no surprise, though. iRobot has a rich history of innovation, from NASA rovers to medical machines.
 The company has developed benchmark robotics for 25 years and is leagues ahead of its competitors (1).

 That’s why in 2002, when the first Roomba was released, it took the world by storm.
 Customers were eager to get their hands on these fascinating machines.
-They were so sought after, even Oprah donned them one of her favorite things (2).
+They were so sought after, even Oprah donned them one of her favorite things.

 They’ve dominated the market for robot vacuums ever since.
-However, the brand power behind them isn’t the only thing that makes them cool.
+However, brand power isn’t the only thing that makes them extraordinary.
 But if you’re not convinced yet, we have a few points that could sway you.

-Roomba has a range of vacuums that are engineered especially for pet owners.
-Its Pet Series is by far the most popular, and customers praise its efficiency.
+Roomba has a range of vacuums, especially for pet owners.
+Its Pet Series is the most popular, and customers praise its efficiency.

 Then, there are two more that Roomba itself recommends: the e and i series.
-Tests by the IEC (International Electrotechnical Commission) found that the e series picks up more pet hair than competing brands.
+The IEC (International Electrotechnical Commission) ran tests that found that the e series picks up more pet hair than competing brands.

 There’s one major problem we’ve found when cleaning up pet hair.
 Some spots are near impossible to reach—especially with traditional vacuums.
-Cats are the main culprits in this because they’re basically liquid and can fit into ridiculous crevices.
+Cats are the main culprits because they sneak into ridiculous crevices.

-With a Roomba, however, the days of moving heavy furniture around are over.
+However, with a Roomba, the days of moving heavy furniture are over.

-They’re sleek and small enough to fit into tight spaces and will clean under almost anything.
+These vacuums are sleek and small enough to fit into tight spaces and clean under almost anything.
 Whether it’s your kitchen cabinets or your couch, you’re covered.
 You won’t have to worry about hidden fur gathering in places you can’t access.

 Roomba vacuums clean automatically according to your specified settings.
 In most models, you can schedule them to clean without any instruction from you.
 And when you have to command it, you’ll often have the option to do so through your smart home assistant.

-Roombas also work using sensors, so they’ll know what, when, and how to clean.
+Roombas use sensors, so they’ll know what, when, and how to clean.
 You won’t have to exert yourself manually cleaning up after your pets.
-This is important for people who don’t have time to clean every day, or are physically unable to do so.

-Roomba’s sensors allow it to automatically adjust to the type of floor it’s cleaning.
+Roomba’s sensors allow it to adjust to the type of floor it’s cleaning automatically.
 It will seamlessly travel from hard floors to carpets or rugs and will switch its brush or suction accordingly.

 We mentioned that Roomba has dominated this industry since its inception.
 Though it wasn’t the original, many consumers praise it as the best.
 It’s no wonder — it has perfected all the best features people look for in a vacuum.